orbitdb/orbitdb/docs/ENCRYPTION.md

 ## Encrypting Databases

-OrbitDB provides an simple password-based encryption module called SimpleEncryption.
+OrbitDB provides simple password-based encryption via an external module called [SimpleEncryption](https://github.com/orbitdb/simple-encryption).

+**WARNING:** This is an unaudited encryption module.
+Use at your own risk.

 To install SimpleEncryption: